-The Law Office of Cyrus Mor is committed to providing cost-effective representation to assist you as your EDD Appeal Lawyer.
-Mor.
-Mor will analyze the evidence and facts of your case, prepare your written appeal, and will personally represent you at your EDD Appeal Hearing before an Administrative Law Judge.
+Our firm is committed to providing cost-effective representation to assist you with your EDD Appeal.
+Our Unemployment Lawyer will analyze the evidence and facts of your case, assist in the preparation of your written appeal, and will personally represent you at your EDD Appeal Hearing before an Administrative Law Judge.

 The amount of benefits you can receive depends on your earnings during a specific 12 month period.
 Weekly benefit amounts range from a minimum of $40.00 to a maximum of $450.00.
 Your claim will remain effective for one year and you can receive from 12-26 weeks of Unemployment Benefits.
 If you file a claim for Unemployment, you will need to provide the EDD with information regarding your most recent employer and the reason(s) for which you are no longer working.